SCIAC CHAMPIONS: 1989, 1990, 1993, 2000, 2001, 2002, 2004, 2016, 2017, 2018

 The University of La Verne softball program prides itself on giving student-athletes opportunities to not only continue their fastpitch career in a competitive environment at a collegiate level but obtain a quality education.
 La Verne has established itself within the Southern California Intercollegiate Athletic Conference (SCIAC) and the NCAA Division III as a powerhouse.

-In its proud history, La Verne has claimed nine SCIAC championships and three SCIAC Postseason Tournament Championships.
+In its proud history, La Verne has claimed 10 SCIAC championships and three SCIAC Postseason Tournament Championships.
 The Leopards have also made ten NCAA Regional Tournament appearances and one appearance in the NCAA World Series in 1993.

 The program has produced 11 All-Americans, 13 SCIAC Softball Athletes of the Year and countless All-Region and All-SCIAC honorees.

 The Leopards continue to advance each year by scheduling tough components regionally and nationally to develop the best opportunities for the NCAA Regional Tournament.
-Developing a team mentality is an important aspect in our program especially because of the impact it has throughout each player's life.
+Developing a team mentality is an important aspect of our program especially because of the impact it has throughout each player's life.
 Continuing to uphold the traditions that have been set is a main goal along with maintaining a strong devotion to developing and attracting quality student-athletes.
 On an individual level players develop a natural instinct for the game through pre-season workouts and practices that build on their pre-existing talents.